 Small business bookkeeping often feels like a chore for most business owners but is most certainly a necessary evil that we all must face.
-It is more than simply recording financial transactions in a ledger, bookkeeping can make or break the success of your company!
-The U.S. Small Business Administration reports approximately half of all new businesses fail within the first five years, primarily because of poor financial management, internal record keeping and bookkeeping mistakes.
+Especially in light of the pandemic, it is even more critical you have financial data to help aid in making important decisions for your business when you may be cash strapped.
+Bookkeeping is more than simply recording financial transactions in a ledger, bookkeeping can really make or break the success of your company, especially in turbulent times.

 Bad records management leads to problems with a rippling effect and can be very serious when you need your records for things like taxes, budgets, or payroll.
 Although it sometimes may go unnoticed it results in a range of consequences, and if not detected early, it can potentially leave an impact as large as causing a company to close their doors.